ThatGuyChrisZ/Pyro/README.md

 # Pyro

-This Branch contains ongoing feature development for the Avionics stack of the drone
+This Branch contains ongoing feature development for the Avionics stack of the drone.